List of companies of Bosnia and Herzegovina

 Bosnia and Herzegovina is a country in Southeastern Europe located on the Balkan Peninsula.
 Sarajevo is the capital and largest city.
 Bosnia faces the dual-problem of rebuilding a war-torn country and introducing transitional liberal market reforms to its formerly mixed economy.
 One legacy of the previous era is a strong industry; under former republic president Džemal Bijedić and SFRY President Josip Broz Tito, metal industries were promoted in the republic, resulting in the development of a large share of Yugoslavia's plants; S.R.
 Bosnia and Herzegovina had a very strong industrial export oriented economy in the 1970s and 1980s, with large scale exports worth millions of US$.

 For further information on the types of business entities in this country and their abbreviations, see "Business entities in Bosnia and Herzegovina".

+SEE TOP 100

+The SEE TOP 100 is an annual ranking showcasing the largest companies, banks and insurers in Southeast Europe since 2008.
+The ranking includes separate lists of top 100 companies, top 100 banks and top 100 insurers in Albania, Bosnia and Herzegovina, Bulgaria, Croatia, North Macedonia, Moldova, Montenegro, Romania, Serbia, and Slovenia.
+One company from Bosnia and Herzegovina appeared on the list for 2025: